 Peat is made up of a mix of decomposed plant material which has accumulated in a water saturated environment with the absence of oxygen, acting as a long term store of carbon and therefore a regulator of both local and global climate.

-Peatlands accumulate carbon in the form of peat at a rate of approximately 1mm a year, although this is a painstakingly slow process, this capacity for long term carbon storage is essential for managing climate change.
-Peatlands ability to soak up water means that it acts as a natural buffer against flooding, slowing the flow of water through the uplands of a catchment and helping to reduce flood risk downstream.
+Peatlands accumulate carbon in the form of peat at a rate of approximately 1mm a year, and although this is a painstakingly slow process, this capacity for long term carbon storage is essential for managing climate change.
+The ability of peatland to soak up water means that it acts as a natural buffer against flooding, slowing the flow of water through the uplands of a catchment and helping to reduce flood risk downstream.
+Therefore peatland restoration is considered as a form of natural flood management (moorland restoration), the multiple benefits of which can be found out in our 'The multiple benefits of natural flood management' blog.

 Around two thirds of the peat produced through commercial peat extraction is consumed by domestic gardeners in the form of multi-purpose compost, despite the use of peat in horticulture being deemed, in the main, completely unnecessary by the Royal Horticultural Society.
 This is probably because many gardeners don’t realise that cheaper multipurpose compost contains between 70-100% peat unless it is labelled as peat free, as peat free compost is usually more expensive as it has to be processed more!